 With dishes called ‘Land of Milk and Honey’ and ‘Breakfast in the Middle East’, it’s safe to say that Teta Mari has got a thick Jewish theme going on – and we love it!
 Find food that could easily have come out of any Jewish grandmother’s kitchen here.
 This place is definitely worth a visit.

+Looking for Portuguese restaurants in Johannesburg?
 For quite some time now J’s Diner has been the talk of Blairgowrie with its tender peri-peri chicken and authentic décor and design.
 We all love good Portuguese food, right?
 Be sure to grab a table and a drink and get lost in J’s awesome menu.
 You will not be disappointed – not by a long shot.
 From gourmet burgers to classic dishes from Lisbon it’s all here.
 What are you waiting for?
 Go get your prawn on!

 Portuguese cuisine has always been popular in Joburg, and Restaurante Parreirinha rates right up there with the best.
 This authentic Portuguese restaurant located in La Rochelle, the South of Joburg, opened its doors in 1975. ishes such as the Steak a Parreirinha (beautiful rump dressed in ham and asparagus and basted in a secret mustard sauce) and the grilled pork slices (sliced pork fillet topped with a fried egg, and garlic sauce) are the reason why it’s always packed to the brim.
 Of course, as an authentic Portuguese eatery, there are prawns aplenty and tender grilled chicken to die for.

 The Pigalle brand is one that Joburgers have come to love, cherish and trust over the years.
 It was started by passionate individuals who have instilled that same drive in their staff.
-From kitchen to front desk, visitors are treated with respect golden-rimmed by excellent service.
+From kitchen to the front desk, visitors are treated with respect golden-rimmed by excellent service.
 Any past and present patron of this classy establishment can tell you that Pigalle has set the bar quite high when it comes to upmarket dining.

+Looking for South American restaurants in Johannesburg?
+We’ve got you!
 Recently relocated to Rosebank, Che Argentine Grill is your South American friend in Jozi.
 The menu is inspired by Bernado’s grandmother who taught him how to cook and Oscar’s love for South American food.
 Tapas items such as albondigas en sal (pork and beef meatballs bathed in a sofrito) and the octopus completed with potato and pimenton oil are firm examples of what Argentinian comfort food is.
 The starters (or entradas in Spanish) are simple and familiar.
 The empanadas are made in-house and stuffed with only the best quality ingredients.

 Chef Nikita Zoulis – of J.Rabbit Tequilaria and The Whippet fame – heads back to the traditional way of cooking at Linden‘s Gaucho.
 Just like they do in the pampas lowlands, an open flame is the name of the game.
 Though South America is known for its consumption of beef, Gaucho embraces the continent’s lesser-known love affair with seafood.
 This is shown in the restaurant’s take on grilled Chilean sea bass (or more accurately, Patagonian toothfish) which is served with toasted almonds.